 - Full-service takedown program: When you pay for the full-service takedown program, the DMCA conducts the entire operation on your behalf.
 All you need to do is fill out a form, and the DMCA takes over from there.
 This service costs $199.

 While most takedowns don’t require additional effort, sometimes ISP/OSPs do not follow the conventional DMCA Takedown Policy.
 This can be due to various reasons, such as having their own copyright infringement claim policy or being located internationally.
-The takedown costs can increase beyond the DMCA’s pricing guidelines in such unique cases.
+In such unique cases, takedown costs can increase beyond the DMCA’s pricing guidelines.

 How should you respond if you receive a takedown notice?